lsst/dp0-2_lsst_io/data-access-analysis-tools/adql-recipes.rst

 Qserv is designed to efficiently execute queries over limited spatial areas, but it does not currently recognize the above ADQL syntax as a spatial query.
-This causes the query to be executed as a full-table scan instead, which takes orders of magnitude more resources and can cause all user queries to be slow or stall.
+This causes the query to be executed as a full-table scan instead, which takes orders of magnitude more resources and can cause other queries to be slow or stall.
-In the future this will not be a concern, but for now it is one of the :ref:`Data-Access-Analysis-Tools-RSP-Warnings` related to using the DP0-era RSP.
+In the future there will be safeguards to help users avoid this, but for now it is one of the `RSP Risks and Caveats`_ for DP0 delegates.

 .. _Adql-Recipes-FluxToMags: